View

 Reflection

 Being the first designer at a company that has never had one means you are building the process as much as the product.
-The hardest part was not the design system itself.
-It was earning the trust of a technical team, establishing a way of working, and making the case every day for why design and user research actually change the outcome.
+The hardest part is not the design system itself.
+It is earning the trust of a technical team, establishing a way of working, and making the case every day for why design and user research actually change the outcome.

 Next Project Fourvenues